jmajew/thrust_tool/Doc/Tool.md

 * M3 screws and nuts (length: 25mm, 16mm)

 ### extra 3D-printed parts:
-they are not necessary but can be helpfull during calibration process:
+they are not necessary but can be helpful during calibration process:
 * thrust calib tray
 * torque calib arm